Arrest in Cala Bona: How Could This Go On for So Long?

 Aspects Discussed Too Rarely

 Little attention is paid to the role of external intermediaries: agencies that recruit staff rarely take long‑term responsibility for integration or workplace safety.
-Night shifts, staff accommodation and alcohol on duty also often go unnoticed — circumstances that can amplify power imbalances.
+Night shifts, staff accommodation and alcohol on duty also often go unnoticed — circumstances that can amplify power imbalances, and the sector has also seen a con-artist spree that hit Mallorca's hotel industry.
 The psychological strain on small teams is also underestimated: those who work for weeks in a room with a threatening person normalize the behaviour more quickly than outsiders expect.

 Concrete Steps: Immediate Measures and Long‑Term Reforms